-• Finance for production projects and expanding production capacity

-This product loan can be used to finance the expansion of the farm's production capacity.
-It can be used for the establishment of orchards and vineyards, livestock purchases and production infrastructure such as dairy and poultry facilities.
+Finance for production projects and expanding production capacity be used for the establishment of orchards and vineyards, livestock purchases and production infrastructure such as dairy and poultry facilities.
 It is perfect for established farmers or farmers with proven financial track records.
 The repayment term for this loan varies from five to ten years.
 It can be noted that the capital repayment can be suspended for a limited period at the beginning of the repayment period.